Bleiburg repatriations: March back

 The repatriation of Slovene and Serb internees from Viktring began on 24 May.
 The transports of around 11,000 Slovene Home Guards and 600 Slovene civilians were done in two directions: from Rosenbach in Austria to Jesenice, who were then imprisoned in internment camps in Kranj, Škofja Loka or Šentvid, and from Bleiburg to Celje, where the Teharje camp was located.
 The prisoners were beaten and many were killed on the way.
 The transport and liquidations were carried out by the Corps of People's Defence of Yugoslavia (KNOJ) and the Department for People's Protection (OZNA).
 Internees of the Šentvid camp were taken to the Kočevje region, where thousands were killed and disposed of in caves, pits and ravines in the Kočevski Rog massacre.
 Internees of the Teharje camp were killed in its vicinity and in the surrounding caves and mines, including the Barbara Pit coal mine.
 Out of 5,000 Slovene Home Guards brought to Teharje, almost all were dead by August 1945.
-800 Slovene Home Guards and civilians were executed at Podutik near Ljubljana.
+A total of 800 Slovene Home Guards and civilians were executed at Podutik near Ljubljana.
 The decomposing bodies at the location contaminated Ljubljana's water supply, so a group of German POWs were ordered to relocate the bodies to a new mass grave.

 The OZNA reported that the main movement of columns of prisoners from Slovenia and the Austrian border was carried out by 8 June.
 Most of the columns reached their destination where permanent camps were located, 12 of which were in Croatia and 11 in Vojvodina.
 According to the report, there were a total of 175,922 prisoners.
 On 25 June, Deputy Prime Minister of Yugoslavia Edvard Kardelj sent a dispatch to Slovenian Prime Minister Boris Kidrič, requesting him to speed up the liquidations as a general amnesty will soon be passed.
 The decree "on general amnesty and pardon" for Chetniks, the Serbian State Guard, Croatian and Slovene Home Guard, and Albanian and Muslim militia, was adopted on 3 August.
 According to a report from February 1946, 41,320 prisoners were granted amnesty based on this decision.
 All those who had been discharged from camps had to contact their local authorities.
 Some faced trials and sentences to prison or forced labor.
 Others were under surveillance of the KNOJ and the secret police.
 On 2 March 1946, the Supreme Command of the Yugoslav Army ordered the release of "all Yugoslav nationalities - members of enemy military formations, except those against whom criminal proceedings have been initiated."
 Internment and labor camps continued to operate in the following years.
 The purges that started at the end of the war continued until the early 1950s.